DemocracyClub/register-design-patterns/_terms/suggested_edits.md

 short_desc: "The ability to do the work of making a change and submit it to the governance system"
 category: pattern
 ---

-## Strengths

-## Weaknesses

-## Discussion

-More advanced than error reporting is the ability to do the work of making a change and submit it to the governance system that control the list.
+More advanced than <a href="{{ site.baseurl }}/terms/error-reporting/">error reporting</a> is the ability to do the work of making a change and submitting that change to the custodians of the list directly.

-## Appropriate for

-*

-## Examples

-* Local Authorities

 #### Case study